y33-j3T/Kaggle-PUBG-Finish-Placement-Prediction/README.md

 </details>

-Note: To properly load data, paths contained inside `read_csv()` functions in the notebooks might need to be edited according to how you  the downloaded datasets are arranged in your directory.
+Note: Depending on how datasets are arranged in your directory, paths contained inside `read_csv()` might need to be changed accordingly.

 ## Exploratory Data Analysis
 - *work in progress*